 - Any felony offense arising out of the operation of a motor vehicle such as felony DUI.

-10 Violations Within 10 Years – If you have 10 convictions for “minor” traffic violations in a 10-year span, you can be declared an habitual offender.
+10 Violations Within 3 Years – If you have 10 convictions for “minor” traffic violations in a 3-year span, you can be declared a habitual offender.
 “Minor” violations are those that carry four or more points against your driver’s license, such as speeding more than 10 mph over the speed limit or failure to stop for a traffic signal.
 Major violations also count.

-For purposes of determining whether your violations fall within a 3 or 10 year period, the DMV goes by the incident date of each violation, not the court date or conviction date.
+For purposes of determining whether your violations fall within a 3 year period, the DMV goes by the incident date of each violation, not the court date or conviction date.

-The DMV will send a notice that your license either is at risk or being suspended because you are an habitual offender.
-The DMV sends this notice to the address you have listed in their records (South Carolina law requires you to change your address with the DMV within 10 days any time you move).
+The DMV will send a notice that your license either is at risk of being suspended because you are a habitual offender.
+The DMV sends this notice to the address you have listed in their records (South Carolina law requires you to change your address with the DMV within 10 days anytime you move).

-If you succeed in getting your license back after 2 years, but you receive another “major” violation during the original 5-year period, the DMV will suspend you again for the remainder of the 5 year period.
+If you succeed in getting your license back after 2 years, but you receive another “major” violation during the original 5-year period, the DMV will suspend you again for the remainder of the 5-year period.
+You can only try to reduce your suspension ONCE so it is important to present your evidence correctly and completely the first time.
+Also, if the DMV discovers later that you gave incorrect information during the application and/or appeal process, they can come back and suspend you.

 Charleston Attorneys for Habitual Offenders

-If you’ve lost your license because you’re an habitual offender, contact the attorneys at Futeral & Nelson to discuss your rights and how to get your license back.
+If you’ve lost your license because you’re a habitual offender, contact the attorneys at Futeral & Nelson to discuss your rights and how to get your license back.